suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 CEK with the KEK derived with ES-DH, whereby the resulting symmetric key is fed into the HKDF-based key derivation function.

-As a result, the two layers combine ES-DH with AES-KW and HKDF.
+As a result, the two layers combine ES-DH with AES-KW and HKDF, and it is called ECDH-ES + AES-KW.
 An example is given in {{esdh-aesgcm-example}}.

+ECDH-ES + HKDF, another version of ES-DH algorithm which doesn't use AES Key Wrap can be also used for Content Key Distribution.

 ### Deployment Options